 |British Airways Pensions Services Ltd (BAPSL)||An independent company which runs the Scheme on a day-to-day basis, including calculating and paying benefits, and communicating with members.|

-The rate at which your pension grows while you are paying contributions.
-The standard rate is 75 for all Staff.
+The rate at which your pension grew while you were making contributions.
+The standard rate was 75 for all Staff from 1 October 2010.

-NAPS members have options to increase to faster Build-up rates of 1/67 or 1/60 by paying extra contributions.
+NAPS members could choose faster Build-up rates of 1/67 or 1/60 by paying extra contributions.

 |Contracting-out||The ability for occupational pension schemes, prior to 6 April 2016, to opt out of the earnings related State Pension in return for lower employee and employer National Insurance Contributions.|

 |Covenant||The financial strength of the participating employers of defined benefit pension schemes.
 PwC have been engaged by the Trustee since 2006 to undertake the extensive investigations into BA’s financial strength that are required.|

 A member who chose to stop paying contributions to the Scheme at or after Normal Retirement Age but has left their pension aside for drawing at a later date.
 Late retirement uplifts are added to the pension for the period since contributions stopped to date of drawing.